Corby Town pre-season and early season

 July 8: Blaby & Whestone (A) Won 3-1.
 July 12: Quorn (A) Won 4-2.
 July 15: Brackley Town (H) Lost 2-0.
 July 18: Wellingborough Town (A) Won 4-1.
 July 21: S & L Corby (H, Bob Cummings Cup ) July 25: Cogenhoe Utd (A) July 30: Premier League Legends (H) 2pm kick-off.
 Aug 4: AFC Rushden & Diamonds (H)

 Kick-offs: Saturdays at 3pm or weekdays 7:45pm unless stated.

-Corby Town's new season in the Northern Premier League Division One (South) is due to begin on the weekend of August 12.
+Corby Town's new season in the Evo-Stik Northern League Division One (South) begins on Saturday August 12 v Romulus (H).